DynamoDB Performance & Latency - Everything You Need To Know

 S3

 DynamoDB is restricted to a maximum of 400KB per item, while Amazon S3 has a massive limit of 5TB per item.
 For storing large objects, S3 is the clear winner.
-But, S3 does not support advanced filtering for objects, and due to this, it is more recommended for blob storage and not as a transactional database.
+However, S3 does not support advanced filtering for objects, and due to this, it is more recommended for blob storage and not as a transactional database.

 Redis